 Are you trying to decide on a Linux server distro (distribution)?
 This article will help guide you based on the strengths of the Linux server distributions available.
 If you are looking for desktop advice, have a look at Choosing the Best Linux Distro for Desktop.

 Best Linux Server distro 2019

-Again, the first rule to remember when choosing a Linux server distro is that there’s really no single “best” Linux server distro.
-Instead, there’s a best suited Linux server OS based on “your” preferences and requirements.
+The first rule to remember when choosing a Linux server distro is that there’s really no single “best” Linux server distro.
+Instead, there’s a best suited Linux server distro based on “your” preferences and requirements.
 With that in mind, lets begin by breaking down the search for your best Linux server distro into 3 categories: 1) General, 2) Enterprise based/sponsored and 3) Commercial Enterprise Linux.
 (See Bold text highlights)

 Best Linux Server Distros 2019 – Quickview unsorted

 Arch Linux = A rolling release distro with very detailed documentation regarding sever setup.

 CentOS = is a 100% compatible rebuild of RHEL. in full compliance with Red Hat’s redistribution requirements.

 Debian = 20+ years of experience with over 60,000 packages.
 Ubuntu LTS server is based on Debian SID.